-Ventricle is a two-part installation that was commissioned by the Southbank Centre in London, and built by New York-based agency, SOFTlab, for the Festival of Love.
+Ventricle is a two-part installation that was commissioned by the Southbank Centre in London, and built by the New York-based agency, SOFTlab, for the Festival of Love.
 The installations recall the heart – "a symbol that has been used for many centuries and in many cultures to represent love."

 Along with the chambers of the heart, the installations are a modern interpretation of the hanging gardens of Babylon, a place of many cultures and languages, and also of Eden.

 A spokesperson for SOFTlab explains: "The film is typically applied to photo-voltaic panels to increase the sunlight they receive.
-In this case we are taking advantage of the sunlight coming through the adjacent glass walls to use the film's ability to refract and cast light.
+In this case, we are taking advantage of the sunlight coming through the adjacent glass walls to use the film's ability to refract and cast light.

-"The net like hanging structures refract the light casting a woven landscape of colour into the interior of the Southbank Centre.
+"The net-like hanging structures refract the light casting a woven landscape of colour into the interior of the Southbank Centre.
 Through the combination of entwined geometry and light, the installations are designed to create a visual vibrancy that comes from the embrace of geometry, materials, and light.

 "Like the weaving of the many cultures found in London and around the world the structures are a reflection on the idea that working together through love and by embracing our differences leads to unimaginably wonderful results."